MauerLab/DJExpress/README.md

 The initial inputs for JCNA module are:

-1. A **DJEanalize** output object from where junction quantification and additional sample information is retrieved.
+1. A **DJEanalyze** output object from where junction quantification and additional sample information is retrieved.

--   Alternatively, users can directly provide junction read counts table, such as the one produced by STAR alignment (the choice should be indicated in *input.type = c(“DJEanalize.out”, “junction.counts”)* and the path to folder where individual junction quantification files are located should be indicated in the *workDir* argument.
+-   Alternatively, users can directly provide junction read counts table, such as the one produced by STAR alignment (the choice should be indicated in *input.type = c(“DJEanalyze.out”, “junction.counts”)* and the path to folder where individual junction quantification files are located should be indicated in the *workDir* argument.
 This folder should only contain junction